gwill1337/Net_logger/README.md

 3. Docker mono

 ## Usage/Installation mono version
-1. Just create/download/clone "net_logger.py" file and install scapy with pipy if you in venv:
+1. Clone repository and install scapy with pipy if you in venv:
    ``` python
    pip install scapy
    ```